-Scott Mulhauser is a partner at BPI where he leads the agency's public affairs work.
-Based in Washington, DC, Scott applies deep policy and communication expertise to 21st century advocacy efforts.
+Scott Mulhauser is a partner at Bully Pulpit Interactive (BPI), where he leads the agency's public affairs work.
+Based in Washington, D.C., Scott applies deep policy and communication expertise to 21st century advocacy efforts.
 He founded Aperture Strategies, which became part of BPI in 2019.

 In the media:

 Experts Debate the Prospects for Bipartisan Deals (New York Times)